mxmpl/mxmpl.github.io/index.md

  <img src="assets/inpainting.jpg" alt="Inpainting">

 We studied an image inpainting algorithm.
-This algorithm revomes large objects from digital images, while filling the hole that is left behind in a visually plausible way by propagating texture and structure information simultaneously.
+This algorithm removes large objects from digital images, while filling the hole that is left behind in a visually plausible way by propagating texture and structure information simultaneously.
 You can [get the PDF](/assets/inpainting.pdf) in French.